How to Plan a Trip to Waco and the Magnolia Silos

 Waco and all the things this town has to offer is “My Disneyland”.
 I have loved it since the first time I came here and today I am sharing my tips for planning a trip to Waco and the Magnolia Silos.

 It’s Time to Plan a Trip to Waco, Texas

-It’s been a year since I have been to Waco and everything has changed!
+It’s been a few years since my first trip to Waco and everything has changed!

 Oh my gosh.
 I cannot believe how different it is!
 Magnolia is so much larger and has a lot of wonderful things to offer.
 I loved it before.
 But now it is simply incredible.

 Even if you have already been to Waco you are going to need to plan another trip!
 It is so worth it.

 I have been to Waco probably twenty times as I came here once a month when we were remodeling our Airbnb.
 I am sharing my favorites and suggestion of what you should do while staying in Waco.

 The wonderful town of Waco is located almost equally distant between Dallas and Austin, Texas.
 Waco does have an airport but most of the flights to Waco connect through Dallas or Austin.

 I usually fly into Dallas or Austin and rent a car and drive to Waco.
 It’s a very easy one-and-a-half-hour drive on I-35.
 The flights are cheaper than flying to Waco and I like going through Austin so I can also see my two sons who live in Austin!

 If you decide to take an Uber from Austin to Waco it is quite expensive.
 The cost ranges from $140 – $150 for the ride.